Read more about

 3. Japanese Macaque

-The Japanese macaque is a species terrestrial monkey.
-It is also called “snow monkey” because it inhabits areas where snow covers the grown for some months of the year.
-The monkey is sexually dimorphic with the males weighing about 11 kg while the males weigh 8 kg.
-It has a pinkish face and posterior with the rest of the body covered in gray hair.
+The Japanese macaque is a terrestrial monkey.
+It is also called “snow monkey” because it inhabits areas where snow covers the ground for some months of the year.
+The monkey has a pinkish face and posterior with the rest of the body covered in gray hair.
 The coat is adapted to the cold area with the thickness increasing as the temperature decreases.
 The Japanese macaque is omnivorous, eating varieties of food including 213 species of plants, insects, and soil.

 The dugong is a marine mammal and one of the living species of the family Dugongidae.
 It is the only strictly marine herbivorous mammal.
 The dugong has a large body with cylindrical shape tapering both ends.
 The skin is thick and smooth, and is pale in color at birth and darkens with age.
 The body has sparse hair which is mainly developed around the mouth.
 The tail flukes and flippers resemble those of a dolphin.
 Dugongs are common in warm coastal waters.
 It is referred to “sea cow” because its diet consists of sea-grass.
 Dugong ingests the whole plant including the root.